 If you want to help out and help make the magic happen, please go to our VOLUNTEER SIGN UP PAGE and add your name in the yellow boxes.
 Our volunteer coordinator, Jennifer will be in touch with you!

 As a community we can all help the weekend run smooth by doing our part.
 Help us keep the space clean and nice by chipping in when you see something needed.
 Empower yourself and don’t wait to be asked.
 Keep tables clean, floors swept, decorate things.
 Your mother isn’t coming (unless you bring her – and even if you do, she’d rather be making music!) so we will need to clean up after ourselves.

-Fully catered meals will be served by the retreat center.
+Fully catered meals will be served 3X a day, plus snacks.
 This includes all food and dishes and clean up!
 All you have to do it show up and EAT!
 Meals will be served buffet style, so you have a variety of options.